dennysfredericci/streambase-maven-plugin/README.md

 [![Build Status](https://travis-ci.org/dennysfredericci/streambase-maven-plugin.png?branch=master)](https://travis-ci.org/dennysfredericci/streambase-maven-plugin)

-This is a simple maven streambase plugin, useful for integration tests
+This is a simple maven streambase plugin to start and shutdown the server, useful for integration tests.

+Use the pom.xml below and run your tests with: mvn clean verify

 pom.xml :